particle-iot/docs/src/content/reference/datasheets/tracker/monitor-one-datasheet.md

 {{imageOverlay src="/assets/images/monitor-one/monitor-one-closed.jpg" alt="Front view" class="full-width no-darken"}}

-*The pictures in this preliminary datasheet are of a pre-release unit.
-The production units will be a different color, and may have other minor differences.*

 The Monitor One is an off-the-shelf complete gateway design, like the Tracker One.
 The Monitor One is in a larger IP67 waterproof enclosure with room inside for an expansion card and additional connectors, allowing it to be used in more custom scenarios than the Tracker One.

 - **Ready to go** with rugged IP67-rated enclosure with room inside for an expansion card.